OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/risk.md

 - **Encryption Used is Insufficient**: Sensitive data is encrypted but the encryption is not considered to be strong.
 - **Reuse of encryption key**: The encryption key is shared between two devices owned by a single user, enabling the process of data cloning between these devices in the external storage.

+On iOS, apps cannot directly write to or read from the arbitrary locations, as compared to desktop operating system or Android. iOS maintains strict sandboxing rules, meaning apps can only access their own sandboxed file directories.

 ## Mitigations